 - Fulfilled her calling in the Congregation of the Little Servant Sisters of the Immaculate Mary for 14 years with heroic patience, while she bore a progressive physical ailment.

 - Was blessed by God with the mystical experience of his presence and the mysteries of faith.

 Servant of God Sister Romualda Grzanka (1901 – 1941)

 - Martyr of the Second World War

-- The death of Sister Romualda was interpreted as a martyr’s end of life, which she had already given to God in the act of religious profession, and then consistently, in all circumstances, repeated her sacrifice, asking for favors for others.
+- The death of Sister Romualda was interpreted as the death of a martyr who had already given her life to God through her service, and then consistently, in all circumstances, repeated her sacrifice, asking favors for others.